How to structure successful sales incentive programs

-Here, we’ll take a deep dive into different types of sales incentive programs, some creative ideas for motivating your team, and how to build a foundation for success.
+Here, we'll explore different types of sales incentive programs, some creative ideas for motivating your team, and how to build a foundation for success:

 What are sales incentives?

-Sales incentives are rewards that organizations offer their reps when they reach certain goals or outcomes.
-An Incentive program is a structured system that clearly ties particular actions or achievements to specific rewards.
+Sales incentives are rewards organizations offer their reps when they reach certain goals or outcomes.
+Incentive programs are structured so that particular actions or achievements, such as sales win rate, are tied to specific rewards.

-The end objective for any leader who offers incentives is, of course, better business outcomes.
-By implementing an effective sales incentive program (alongside a successful performance management strategy), leaders can reach a 79% success rate in achieving their established goals.
-But just dangling a metaphorical carrot in front of reps isn’t what makes strong incentive programs work.
+Any leader who offers incentives is, of course, aiming for better business outcomes.
+But dangling a metaphorical carrot in front of reps isn't what makes strong incentive programs work.

 Sales incentives are all about discovering the best way to increase rep engagement.
-Flexible, creative incentives boost employee engagement by reinforcing positive behavior and performance, aligning workers’ individual objectives with higher-level business goals, and demonstrating an employer’s appreciation of their employees’ efforts.
-And since a highly engaged workforce results in 21% greater profitability, strong engagement is a factor most organizations likely can’t afford to ignore.
+Flexible, creative, and fun sales incentives boost employee engagement by reinforcing positive behavior and performance, aligning workers' individual objectives with higher-level business goals, and demonstrating an employer's appreciation of their employees' efforts.
+And since a highly engaged workforce results in 21% greater profitability, strong engagement is a factor most organizations likely can't afford to ignore.

-But it’s important to remember that not all sales incentive programs are created equally; nor will any run-of-the-mill program work for every team.
-There are several different structures and types of incentives (e.g. monetary vs. non-monetary) from which managers can choose, each with its own objectives and costs.
-It’s crucial for managers to evaluate their team’s preferences, motivators, and goals against their options, then personalize the incentive program to achieve optimal results.
+But it's important to remember that not all sales incentive programs are created equally.
+There are different structures and types of incentives from which managers can choose, each with its own objectives and costs.
+It's crucial for managers to evaluate their team's preferences, motivators, and goals against their options, then personalize the incentive program to achieve optimal results.

-The act of selling has drastically evolved from the days where one salesperson simply sold a product or service to a single customer.
-B2B sales, in particular, has grown more complex, with typically higher price points, more intricate processes, multiple touch points across various channels, and several key stakeholders.
+B2B sales has grown more complex, with typically higher price points, more intricate processes, multiple touch points across various channels, and several key stakeholders.

-Solution architects and sales engineers, on the other hand, aren’t as directly impacted by revenue, so their rewards should be more focused on the support they provide to their colleagues.
-Managers can incentivize people in these roles by offering bonuses that align with overall team performance, which will motivate them to collaborate and share their expertise whenever possible.
+On the other hand, solution architects and sales engineers aren't as directly impacted by revenue, so their rewards should be more focused on the support they provide to their colleagues.
+Managers can incentivize people in these roles by offering bonuses tied to overall team performance.
+That way, they’ll be motivated to collaborate and share their expertise whenever possible.

-Depending on your organization’s product and total addressable market, your sales teams might be assigned to several different territories.
-Each territory offers a different level of market opportunity, value, and challenges, so crafting an incentive program that reflects these factors (and aligns with specific goals) is vital.
+Depending on your organization's product and total addressable market, your sales teams might be assigned to several different territories.
+Each territory offers a different level of market opportunity, value, and challenges.
+Therefore, crafting an incentive program that reflects these factors (and aligns with specific goals) is vital.

-For example, one of your territories may have been recently established or have a limited number of potential buyers, and therefore your reps must work to crack into new accounts.
-In this case, you’d likely find success in motivating sellers to acquire as many new customers as possible.
+For example, one of your territories may have been recently established or have a limited number of potential buyers; therefore, your reps must work to crack into new accounts.
+In this case, you'd likely find success in motivating sellers to acquire as many new customers as possible.

 But in well-established territories where you already have a significant customer base, incentivizing reps to retain clients, identify up- or cross-sell opportunities, or improve customer engagement should be your top priority.

-To avoid resentment, dissatisfaction, and overworked reps who feel they’ve been taken advantage of, some teams implement split incentives.
-In this particular structure, sellers are encouraged to work together on deals, but are compensated based on their actual, individual contributions rather than the total generated revenue.
+Some teams implement split incentives to avoid resentment, dissatisfaction, and overworked reps who feel they've been taken advantage of.
+In this sales incentive structure, sellers are encouraged to work together on deals but are compensated based on their actual, individual contributions.

-This structure works best for teams that use intelligent software to precisely track reps’ activities.
+This structure works best for teams that use sophisticated tools to precisely track reps' activities.
 That way, managers can avoid disputes that might otherwise arise from sellers who disagree on who accomplished what with the customer.

-It’s no wonder why today’s sales cycles last months (or even years), as the typical buying group for a B2B solution involves 6 to 10 decision-makers.
-It takes a near-heroic amount of effort on the seller’s end to convince each of those individuals that their product or service is the best solution for their pain point.
-And since 84% of buyers consider the quality of customer service before they even make a purchase, rewarding that effort is critical for ensuring excellent experiences and closing more deals.
+It's no wonder why today's sales cycles last months (or even years).
+The typical buying group for a B2B solution involves 6 to 10 decision-makers.
+That requires a near-heroic amount of effort from sellers to convince each of those individuals that their product or service is the best solution for their pain point.
+Plus, 83% of buyers cite the quality of customer service as the most important factor–outside of price and product–when deciding to make a purchase.
+Therefore, rewarding that effort is critical for ensuring excellent experiences and closing more deals.

-Presales incentives keep your salespeople driven and engaged throughout the entirety of each sales cycle by compensating them along the way.
+Presales incentives keep your salespeople driven and engaged throughout the sales cycle by compensating them along the way.
 Once a rep reaches a certain stage, they receive a reward that recognizes their progress.
-This might continue throughout several stages of the sales cycle, with rewards incrementally increasing in value until they receive a much larger incentive once the deal actually closes.
+This might continue throughout several stages, with rewards incrementally increasing in value until they receive a much larger incentive once the deal closes.

-An omni-channel customer engagement strategy is absolutely essential for any sales organization: In fact, companies with a strong omni-channel approach see 90% higher customer retention rates than those who use a single channel.
+An omnichannel customer engagement strategy is essential for any sales organization.
+In fact, companies with a strong omnichannel approach see 90% higher customer retention rates than those who use a single channel.

-But selling across various channels can muddy the waters when it comes to understanding and rewarding reps’ efforts.
-The flexibility and superior customer engagement offered by an omni-channel strategy can also inhibit leaders’ ability to track and measure reps’ customer interactions.
-How can you motivate your sellers to engage prospects across multiple channels if their actions aren't recognized?
+But selling across various channels can muddy the waters when it comes to understanding and rewarding reps' efforts.
+Often, sales leaders find it difficult to track and measure reps' customer interactions.
+And how can you motivate your sellers to engage prospects across multiple channels if their actions aren't recognized?

-Traditionally, sales forecasting has been more of an art than a science, and organizations have paid the price for relying on guesswork.
-Disparate tools and dashboards filled with unreliable or siloed data make it impossible to understand pipeline health, meaning teams are always at risk for surprises; and lack the transparency to establish realistic goals.
+Traditional sales forecasting is manual and error prone.
+Disparate tools and dashboards filled with unreliable or siloed data make it impossible to understand pipeline health.
+The result is thatteams are always at risk of surprises and lack the transparency to establish realistic goals.

-But modern businesses have started to leverage tools that deliver real-time pipeline data and buyer engagement signals in one unified place, making it easier to accurately forecast outcomes.
-These up-to-date predictions also mean revenue leaders can quickly intervene if things start going south, giving the team ample opportunity to course correct their at-risk deals.
+Modern businesses are leveraging tools that deliver real-time pipeline data and buyer engagement signals in one unified place, making it easier to accurately forecast outcomes.

 Precise forecasting enables leaders to consistently set challenging (yet reasonable) goals for reps based on real-time analytics.
-It allows managers to create incentives that align with more granular objectives, so sellers know what they’re working towards and how it’ll impact the big picture.
+It allows managers to create incentives that align with more granular objectives.
+That way sellers know what they are working towards and how it'll impact the big picture.

 For example, instead of simply incentivizing reps to exceed last quarter’s goals by 5%, managers can dig deeper to accurately predict customer demand, uncover issues in the sales process, or identify specific areas of opportunity.
 Then, they can build tailored goals that are tied to improving those factors and offer relevant incentives for reps who reach their targets.

-There are myriad ways to incentivize your sales team, and variety helps keep reps engaged, excited, and motivated to do their best—so don’t be afraid to get creative!
-Depending on your company’s salary structure, business goals, budget, and your team’s preferences, your program might include monetary or non-monetary incentives.
+There are many ways to incentivize your sales team, and variety helps keep reps engaged, excited, and motivated to do their best.
+Don't be afraid to get creative with fun sales incentives!
+Depending on your company's salary structure, business goals, budget, and your team's preferences, your program might include monetary or non-monetary incentives.

 Monetary incentives are a classic way to light a fire under your sellers.
-They’re great for demonstrating the direct tie between performance and reward, and they show that your company recognizes how your team’s effort impacts its revenue.
+They're great for demonstrating the direct tie between performance and reward.
+Plus, they recognize how your team's effort impacts its revenue.

 Some examples of monetary incentives include: